Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Or maybe he didn't.
 Maybe Gauguin did it by accident and van Gogh covered it up to protect Gauguin from going to jail.

-It is even said van Gogh severed his ear accidentally while shaving, during an epileptic seizure.
+It is even rumored that van Gogh severed his ear accidentally while shaving, during an epileptic seizure.

 Van Gogh south of France self-portrait, among the van Gogh most famous paintingsVan Gogh painted this self-portrait a month after he cut his ear.
 He hurt his left ear but his right one is portrayed here - he painted from his image in the mirror

-The next few months saw an alternation of lucidity and hallucinations, with several more breakdowns so wearing that van Gogh eventually checked himself (some say was brought) into what was then called a mental asylum, Saint-Paul-de-Mausole, in the nearby town of Saint-Rémy-de-Provence.
+During the next few months, he alternated periods of lucidity and hallucinations, with several more breakdowns so wearing that he eventually checked himself (some say was brought) into what was then called a mental asylum, Saint-Paul-de-Mausole, in the nearby town of Saint-Rémy-de-Provence.

 But before we run off to Saint-Rémy, we have a bit of unfinished business in Arles.